Locations:

 Management and Treatment

 Diabetes-related neuropathy treatment involves carefully managing your blood sugar.
-Managing diabetes is the most important step to prevent nerve damage from getting worse.
-You can manage your blood sugar through:
+This is the most important step to prevent nerve damage from getting worse.
+Your healthcare provider and other diabetes specialists — like a CDCES (Certified Diabetes Care and Education Specialist) — will work with you to achieve realistic blood sugar goals.

 Can diabetes-related neuropathy be reversed?